vmware-tanzu/cluster-api-provider-bringyourownhost/README.md

-# Kubernetes Cluster API Provider Byoh(Bring your own host)
+# Kubernetes Cluster API Provider BYOH(Bring your own host)
 [![lint](https://github.com/vmware-tanzu/cluster-api-provider-byoh/actions/workflows/lint.yml/badge.svg)](https://github.com/vmware-tanzu/cluster-api-provider-byoh/actions/workflows/lint.yml)
 [![e2e-test](https://github.com/vmware-tanzu/cluster-api-provider-byoh/actions/workflows/e2e.yml/badge.svg)](https://github.com/vmware-tanzu/cluster-api-provider-byoh/actions/workflows/e2e.yml)

 ------

-## What is the Cluster API Provider Byoh
+## What is the Cluster API Provider BYOH

 The [Cluster API][cluster_api] brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.

-__Byoh__ is a Cluster API v1alpha4 Infrastructure Provider for already-provisioned hosts running Linux.
+__BYOH__ is a Cluster API v1alpha4 Infrastructure Provider for already-provisioned hosts running Linux.

 ## Project Status

 This project is currently a work-in-progress, in an Alpha state, so it may not be production ready.
 There is no backwards-compatibility guarantee at this point.
 For more details on the roadmap and upcoming features, check out [the project's issue tracker on GitHub][issue].

-## Launching a Kubernetes cluster using Byoh
+## Launching a Kubernetes cluster using BYOH

 Check out the [test guide](./test/test-run.md) for launching a cluster on Docker.